Claudia Cowan: Career

 She began her career at KTTV-TV (FOX) in Los Angeles, where she worked her way up from being a messenger to an on-air reporter.
 She then moved to KMST-TV in Monterey, California as a desk assistant, and worked her way up to reporter, anchor of the noon news, then co-anchor of the weekend evening news where she also spent time producing and editing.
 From there, she spent seven years at KOVR-TV13 (CBS) in Sacramento, California, covering breaking news and state politics, and anchoring the morning and midday newscasts.
 In 1995, she moved to KRON-4 (NBC) in San Francisco to report for the evening news.

 In April 1998, she was hired by the newly launched Fox News, as their Bay Area correspondent.
 While reporting on the 2014 Isla Vista shootings on a May 26, 2014, Fox News newscast, she says she went to UCSB where the shootings occurred.

 Personal life

 Cowan was previously married to sports agent Steve Baker and has twin children.
+She has been in a long-term relationship with former Fox News executive Ken LaCorte since at least 2024.